Kraven the Hunter: Ana Kravinoff

 Ana later attacks Anya Corazon (who is now operating as Spider-Girl) in an attempt to finish the hunt she started during The Grim Hunt.
 Although obviously the stronger fighter, Ana is eventually defeated thanks to Spider-Girl's experience at fighting in New York City.
 She is thereafter incarcerated.

 Ana later escapes incarceration and heads to Houston to hunt Kaine (the current Scarlet Spider).
 Ana and her brother Alyosha deliver the killing blows to Kaine that lead to his blood resurrecting her father Kraven the Hunter.
 However, since Kaine himself was resurrected shortly afterwards so that there could be balance between Hunters and Spiders, it remains to be seen what other motives Ana has for Kaine as there are visions of a dark future ahead for the Scarlet Spider.

 With the help of Ana, Kraven kidnaps Kaine's friends to motivate the Scarlet Spider to fight him.
 In the end, Kaine delivers a fatal blow to Kraven, which paralyzes his heart.
 But using the same attack, Kaine brings him back to life, supposedly breaking the curse.
 Following the fight, both Kravens disappear.

 Ana Kravinoff later serves as the guide to the Inhumans Gorgon and Flint, taking them to the Chimanimani Mountains of Mozambique, Africa, where they found the hidden Inhuman city of Utolan.
 During this time, Ana reveals that she has Inhuman ancestry on her mother's side, something she discovered while hunting down her mother's family members (and for which her father tried to kill her when she told him).
-She came to Utolan looking for a cure, but was sedated by order of the councilwoman Sanara, who took some of her genetic material for use in the city's Eugenics-based practices.
+She came to Utolan looking for a cure, but was sedated by order of the councilwoman Sanara, who took some of her genetic material for use in the city's eugenics-based practices.
 Ana managed to escape and hunted down Sanara.
-She was exposed to the Terrigen Mist cloud during her hunt, which awakened her Inhuman genes.
+She was exposed to Terrigen Mist during her hunt, which awakened her Inhuman genes.
 As she prepares to kill Sanara, Ana notes that it is time to "embrace [her] nature".

 In a prelude to the "Hunted" storyline, Ana accompanies her father in hunting the New Men to draw out the High Evolutionary.
 When Ana learned that her father had the High Evolutionary make 87 clones of himself, Ana considers this a disgrace to the Kravinoff family and declares herself a "Kravinoff no more" which Kraven shrugs off.

 During the "Sinister War" storyline, Ana Kravinoff is discussed as a new recruit for the Sinister Syndicate.
 Kindred's giant centipedes bring the Sinister Syndicate and Ana to Kindred where Foreigner's group and the Superior Foes are, as Kindred holds a contest for someone to take down Spider-Man so that he can be punished for his sins.
 Ana is with the Sinister Syndicate when they intercept Overdrive, who was carrying Spider-Man away from Foreigner's group.